What’s included in the 21-day Proof of Concept?

 What’s an “application”?

 Organizations often have multiple and distinct products that are often separately distributed (potentially to the same customers).
 For those organizations, it can be useful to have all of their applications under a single organization.

 My customer’s environment doesn’t have internet access, can Replicated support this?

 Yes, under the Business plan, Replicated offers tooling that enables airgap installations.

 Replicated Troubleshoot is a product that enables your application to collect a myriad of information from your on-prem customers’ instances for analysis and remediation.
 A “collector” identifies what to collect, and an “analyzer” is an automatic analysis of a support bundle that provides insights of known issues or hints of what might be the problem.
 Our Startup tier gives you access to a large number of commonly used “collectors” and “analyzers.”
 Our Business tier allows you to create custom “collectors” and “analyzers.”

 When you sign up for Replicated, you are signing an annual commitment to the platform.
-You'll pay your base fee and license fee monthly, but the initial service term will be one year.
+The initial service term will be one year.

 Yes, Replicated provides enterprise pricing that allows for hundreds or thousands of licenses to be distributed to customers.

 I still have questions.